dbiscalchin/urlinput/README.md

 ```

 The following settings are available:
 - **fieldClass**: A string with classes separated by whitespaces to be added to the input element.
-Default `''`.
+Default: `''`.
 - **showLink**: Whether to show the link for testing the URL.
 Default: `true`.
 - **linkText**: A string with the text or HTML used for the link, inside the anchor.
 Default: `'Try it!'`.
 - **linkClass**: A string with custom classes separated by whitespaces added to the anchor.
 Default: `''`.